Mealman1551/ArchivedDataCodec/README.md

 SHA-256 checksum: `BCE81F7166F0245FF4AACEB470A2A43E5ED5F5B9AA0415FF3E948A4A5C411202`

-Don't like the setup, won't the setup run or use on Windows 7/Vista etc. you can to compile from source, for older Windows versions it isn't guarateed to work because I haven't tried it!
+Don't like the setup, won't the setup run or use on Windows 7/Vista etc. you can to compile from source, for older Windows versions under Windows 8 it isn't guarateed to work because I haven't tried it!

 [Compile ADC from scratch](https://github.com/Mealman1551/ADC-compile-from-scratch)